rppiot2021/01-architecture/README.md

 ```

 The simulator starts an IEC104 slave hosted on address `127.0.0.1` at port
 `9999`.
-The `scada` package needs to contain an implementation that would
+A separate package needs to be implemented, that would connect to the
-connect to the simulator and print the simulated data on console output.
-The
+simulator and print the simulated data on console output.
+The simulator
-simulator registers measurement changes on different protocol-specific addresses
+registers measurement changes on different protocol-specific addresses (ASDU),
-(ASDU), which serve as identifiers of ammeters.
+which serve as identifiers of ammeters.

 Also, the implemented app needs to add together the three measured currents and
 display that as an additional measurement.